tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 and login with your cruzid password to login to Hummingbird.
 Now, you should be logged in to Hummingbird!

+If you get port 22 connection issue, you must use the school's VPN.
+Instructions [here](https://its.ucsc.edu/services/network-and-infrastructure/network-and-connectivity-management/campus-virtual-private-network-vpn/).

 # Step 2 - HPL

 To start compiling HPL, you first need its source code.
 You can find it [here](https://www.netlib.org/benchmark/hpl/).
 Use